aadarshp17/My-Projects/MicroCaml Lexer, Parser, and Interpreter/project4.md

   parse_expr [Tok_DoubleSemi] (* raises InvalidInputException *)
   ```

-I will likely want to implement My parser using the the `lookahead` and `match_tok` functions that we have provided; more about them is at the end of this README.

 ### AST and Grammar for `parse_expr`

 Below is the AST type `expr`, which is returned by `parse_expr`. **Note** that the `environment` and `Closure of environment * var * expr` parts are only relevant to Part (B), so I can ignore them for now.